About Weitzman ECHO

 Weitzman ECHO Advanced Primary Care connects primary care medical and behavioral health providers nationally with a multidisciplinary team of experts, using twice-monthly videoconferencing sessions to explore key topics of need to improve quality of care and clinical outcomes for underserved patients.

-Weitzman ECHO Childhood Trauma: COVID-19 and Beyond works on what we know about trauma and its impact on youth, families, schools, and providers and assists participants with putting plans into motion using today’s resources.
+Weitzman ECHO Childhood Trauma trains participating providers on what we know about trauma and its impact on youth, families, schools, and providers to assist with putting plans into motion using today’s resources.

 Weitzman ECHO Pain is a twice monthly videoconference that connects primary care providers with a multidisciplinary team of pain specialists to improve the management of patients with chronic pain.